Positive Markov processes in Laplace duality: Introduction

 \subsection{Motivation and agenda}

-Stochastic duality constitutes a central technique in the analysis of Markov processes finding application in such diverse areas as interacting particle systems, non-equilibrium statistical mechanics, stochastic population models and mathematical finance.
-Two stochastic processes $X$ and $Y$, with state-spaces $E$ and $F$ respectively, are said to be in duality with respect to a given function $H$ defined on $E\times F$ when, for all times $t$,
+Duality constitutes a central technique in the analysis of Markov processes finding application in such diverse areas as interacting particle systems, non-equilibrium statistical mechanics, stochastic population models and mathematical finance.
+Different notions of duality appear in the literature, ranging from classical duality with respect to measures, which is closely related to time-reversal, Blumenthal and Getoor \cite{blumenthal-getoor}, to dual representations of Laplace transforms that exchange arguments and time indices of the processes, recently studied by Kuznetsov and Wang \cite{kuznetsov-wang}.

+The notion considered in this work is sometimes referred to as stochastic duality.
+Two stochastic processes $X$ and $Y$, with state-spaces $E$ and $F$ respectively, are said to be in duality with respect to a given function $H$ defined on $E\times F$ when, for all times~$t$,

 the subscript $x$ and superscript $y$ indicating the starting values of $X$ and $Y$.